 Some words are reserved by Oracle.
 That is, they have a special meaning to Oracle and cannot be redefined.
 For this reason, you cannot use them to name database objects such as columns, tables, or indexes.
-To view the lists of the Oracle reserved words for SQL and PL/SQL, see the Oracle Database SQL Reference and the PL/SQL User's Guide and Reference.
+To view the lists of the Oracle reserved words for SQL and PL/SQL, see the Oracle Database SQL Language Reference and the Oracle Database PL/SQL Language Reference.